 Like much of this region of Belgium, the weather at Leuven can change several times in the course of just one day, thus meaning that you should bring an umbrella.
 I’d also advise packing layers and a capsule wardrobe so that you can plan for any weather eventuality (in the spring temperatures can fluctuate particularly wildly).

 Flemish is the official language of the city (Flemish and Dutch are not actually two different languages.
 Instead Flemish is a variation of Dutch), though English, German, and French are widely spoken.
 However, it’s only polite to learn a few words of the local language and so consider bringing along a simple phrase book like this one.
+If you’re travelling to Europe from the UK, North America, and plenty of other destinations from around the world, you’ll also want to bring a travel adapter like this one.

 For more information about the city and its surrounds (including the chance to pick up a free map with all of the top tourist Leuven attractions), a visit to the Visit Leuven tourist office is an absolute must.
 Situated just off the Grote Markt square (address Naamsestraat 3, 3000 Leuven), you’ll find a little courtyard in the vicinity where you can sit and plan out your route.